|

 Increasing Affordability for Medical Services

-In recent years, India has experienced a remarkable surge in demand for hospital services, driven primarily by the increased affordability of medical services.
+In recent years, India has experienced a remarkable surge in demand for hospital services, driven primarily by greater affordability of medical care.
 This positive shift can be attributed to government initiatives such as Ayushman Bharat Pradhan Mantri Jan Arogya Yojana, which has issued over 41 crore Ayushman cards.

-This transformative program has made healthcare accessible by providing a health cover of ₹5 lakh per family per year, leading to over 9.84 crore hospital admissions authorized at a value exceeding ₹1.40 lakh crore.
+This transformative program has made healthcare accessible by providing health cover of ₹5 lakh per family per year, leading to over 9.84 crore hospital admissions valued at over ₹1.40 lakh crore.
 Advancements in medical technology, with domestic medtech exports now valued at over $4 billion, have also played a pivotal role in making treatments more cost-effective.
 The affordability factor has significantly contributed to the increased utilization of hospital services.
 The rise in health insurance penetration has further reduced out-of-pocket expenses, providing a financial safety net for millions of families seeking medical treatment.

 The growing awareness of health issues and the importance of timely medical intervention have also played a crucial role in driving the increased demand for hospital services in India.
 With a greater emphasis on preventive care and early detection, individuals are more proactive in seeking medical assistance, as evidenced by the tens of millions of hospitalizations covered under government schemes.